-Newall Green Farm in Manchester is a development with a great deal of history.
+Newall Green Farm in the North West is a development with a great deal of history.
 The site – a 400-year old Grade II listed farm building, with two large outbuildings – had suffered in recent years, due to neglect, vandalism and in 2014, a devastating arson attack.

 The property was in a sorry state, desperately requiring attention and for the local area it had become somewhat of an eyesore.
 To give the site a chance to shine once again, work needed to be undertaken to provide it with a new purpose.